mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 4. Give them time to get comfortable with the new environment.

-A neutral (well respected) governance committee that selects from the different options across these siloes to converge and integrate.
 Discoverability and visibility across the different organization.

 ----------------------------------
 For post-acquisition legacy silo
 For net-new acquisition